HUTCHINS: Virtual teaching isn't as simple as some might think

 Technology is here to stay.
 It allows those who have internet to be reached at any time, anywhere.
 But it has drawbacks.

-With increased virtual learning, teachers been learning a totally new way of delivering instruction and assessing student progress.
+With increased virtual learning, teachers had to learn a totally new way of delivering instruction and assessing student progress.
 Different platforms have different features.

 Classes which require hands-on learning are more challenging to teach.
 In some cases, students must record themselves so that teachers can review the video and assess their performance.
 While packets are provided for some art or science projects, students may be missing out on real hands-on experience.
 Teachers are missing in-person contact with their students.